neulab/ExplainaBoard/output_format/qa/README.md

 # Submission Format of System's Output

-The system's output for the question answering task is stored in a dictionary.
+The system's output of the question answering task is stored in a dictionary.

 - `key`: id;
 - `value`: answer;